webdev-ashishk/Namaste-JavaScript/README.md

 # Namaste-JavaScript
-## Source code Pesent in master branch
+## Source code Present in master branch
 All key Notes are Here